The Midland RailwayStudy Centre

 UNDERSTANDING MIDLAND RAILWAY COACHING DEPARTMENT STAFF RECORDS

-A staff ledger in the Midland Railway Study Centre
+Glynn Waite consulting documents in 2012 at the original Midland Railway Study Centre

 The following notes are aimed at helping people without a railway background understand the Midland Railway Coaching (or Traffic) Department staff records in the National Archives’ RAIL 491 series1, which are now digitised and accessible via Ancestry.
 They concentrate on the main types of entries found in the ledgers.
-Should you come across an entry that is not included, please contact the writer of the notes, who will endeavour to explain the circumstances.
+Should you come across anything that is not included, please contact the Study Centre Coordinator, and we will endeavour to assist.

-Unfortunately, there is also a need to correct odd TNA cataloguing entries and to make various comments about Ancestry transcriptions and its browse facility.
+Unfortunately, there is also a need to clarify some TNA cataloguing practices and to make various comments about Ancestry transcriptions and its browse facility.

 The main ledgers in this group